 effective upon posting of an updated version of this Agreement on the Website.
 When we do, we will post a notification on the main page of the Website.
 Continued use of the Website and Services after any such changes shall constitute your consent to such changes.

+General

+This Agreement sets out everything agreed between us and you relating to your use of Services or the Website and supersedes and cancels anything discussed, exchanged or agreed relating to the subject matter of this Agreement.

+The parties have not relied on any representation, warranty or agreement that is not expressly set out in this Agreement, and no such representation, warranty or agreement has any effect from the date you agreed to this Agreement.

+You may not assign, novate, subcontract or transfer any right or obligation under this Agreement without our prior written consent.
+We may assign, novate, subcontract or transfer any right or obligation under this Agreement without your consent.

 Acceptance of these terms